Your correspondent, David Harris asks where will the money come from to upgrade the Pavilion site Where Will The Money Come From?', Echo, October 24).

 2. Approach Asda to see if a deal can be struck for a new superstore at Chickerell.

 3. Take a hard look at where all the money from the harbour', car parks, and council tax is going to - more efficiency, less wastage.
-As people retire do not automatically employ more people but look for savings.
+As people retire do not automatically employ more people but

 4. The audit committee two years ago reported some areas of Weymouth and Portland Borough Council were weak.